 Measure Would Create Office to Focus on Dropout Prevention, Help Reengage Out-of-School Youth

-TRENTON – A bill sponsored by Senators Ronald L. Rice and Shirley K. Turner which would improve the state focus on reducing the student dropout rate and helping to make it easier for out-of-school minors to reengage with school was approved by the Assembly Education Committee today.
+TRENTON – A bill sponsored by Senators Ronald L. Rice and Shirley K. Turner which would focus State resources on reducing the student dropout rate and helping to make it easier for out-of-school minors to reengage with school was approved by the Senate Education Committee today by a vote of 4-1.